 Utilizing high deductibles on the physical damage coverages can help reduce premiums.
 If you carry umbrella insurance, you must be sure that you carry the required amount of basic liability insurance to avoid a gap in coverage for a serious accident.

 Florida Insurance Hub offers free, comparative quotes on auto insurance from multiple insurance carriers so you can get the best possible rate.

 Want to see how much we can save you?
 Just request a quote to find out.

-HOW TO GET THE BEST AUTO INSURANCE QUOTES
+HOW TO GET AN AFFORDABLE AUTO INSURANCE QUOTE

 What coverage is available for auto insurance in Florida?

 Bodily Injury Liability – This pays the medical and other expenses of those people injured or even killed in accidents you cause.
 This is required by the State of Florida with a minimum coverage of $10,000 per person and $20,000 per accident.
 You can buy the minimum required by Florida law which is $10,000 person and $20,000 each accident or you can buy much higher limits say $500,000 or even $1,000,000.
 Remember that someone you hit can sue you for everything you have, except for the exempt assets Life Insurance, Primary Home, Annuities and Retirement Plans.
 You want to make sure you have enough to properly protect your assets and your income.
 Your wages are not protected so always err on the high side when choosing your limits.
 Remember that driving a car is probably the most dangerous thing will do so make sure you have the proper protection.